Utrecht School of Economics

 Information on the academic program, course offerings and tracks for USE may be found online at on their Economics Course Site.

-To see a list of courses students have previously taken at USE and how these classes were shown on Binghamton transcripts, check out our Study Abroad Course Equivalencies page.
+To see a list of courses students have previously taken at USE and how these classes were shown on Binghamton transcripts, check out our Education Abroad Course Equivalencies page.

 Students make their own travel arrangements to the Netherlands.
 The Erasmus Student Network (ESN) at USE arranges pick-up services at Schiphol Airport or Utrecht Central Station and provides a comprehensive orientation and assists students to get their residence permit.
 There are many student organizations and societies in Utrecht which organize social activities, lectures and excursions.